iampeterkr/blog/_docs/07-#0-lists-functions.md

 <font size="3"  face="돋움">LISTS AND FUNCTIONS</font>
 ### 4. Removing elements from lists

-This exercise will expand on ways to **remove items from a list**.
+This exercise will expand on ways to remove items from a list.
 You actually have a few options.
 For a list called `n`:

 `n.pop(index)` will remove the item at index from the list and return it to you: